 - A pair of gloves

-- Sweep and clean the subfloor to remove dust
+- Sweep and clean it to remove dust.

-In summary, picking an underlayment is just as important as deciding on which vinyl planks to get.
-Underlayment makes the floor smooth and stronger.
+Picking an underlayment is as important as deciding what flooring to get.

 Remember that if the vinyl planks already have pre-attached underlayment, you don’t need an extra one.
-Also, if there is an underlayment or cushion already on the subfloor, you don’t need another one.
-As an expert guide, use cork underlay for high traffic floors and a waterproof underlay for high moisture areas.
+Also, if a cushion is already on the subfloor, you don’t need another one.